 Filipinos have a warm and caring attitude for their family members, which they extend to their coworkers and customers.
-A major reason is that Philippine society is mostly collectivist in orientation; each member of the family has a role they must fulfill and they're expected to contribute to the group as a whole.
+A major reason is that Philippine society is mostly collectivist in orientation.
+Each member of the family has a role they must fulfill.
+And, they’re expected to contribute to the group.

-In general, they view their coworkers and customers as part of their extended family.
-At the same time, each of your Filipino outsourcing staff is expected to maintain smooth interpersonal relations with you and your onshore team as well as the customers they talk to and interact with every day.
+In general, they view their co-workers and customers as part of their extended family.
+At the same time, each of your Filipino customer service agents is expected to maintain smooth interpersonal relations with you and your onshore team as well as the customers they talk to and interact with every day.

 #3 Filipinos have good intercultural communication skills when dealing with foreigners.

 Most Filipinos speak and understand English.
-It's primarily used in teaching aside from the vernacular.
-This basic ability to communicate in English plus their natural friendliness have made Filipinos famous as a warm and hospitable people.
-Add years of good education, and you'll find many Filipinos who can easily converse with foreigners in English and possess an open mind and a natural curiosity towards other cultures.
+It’s the primary language used in classrooms besides the vernacular.
+This basic ability to communicate in English plus their natural friendliness have made Filipinos famous for being warm and hospitable.
+Add years of good education, and you’ll find many Filipinos who can easily converse with foreigners in English and possess an open mind and a natural curiosity towards other cultures.
 All these contribute to Filipinos developing a high level of intercultural sensitivity when communicating and interacting with foreigners.

 #4 Many Filipinos grew up speaking in a roundabout way and listening to contextual clues in other people’s speech.

-Filipinos don't speak in a straightforward manner; in fact, it's considered rude to speak so bluntly.
-And so, they learned to have meaningful exchanges by listening to what is not being said based on what has already been discussed.
+Filipinos don’t speak in a straightforward manner; in fact, it’s considered rude to speak so bluntly.
+And so, they learned to have meaningful exchanges.
+They listen to what is not being said in the context of what has already been talked about.

 This doesn’t mean, however, that Filipinos will be vague and cryptic when speaking with customers.
 They’ll follow the script and even go off-script until they can end the conversation calmly.